TrinityAudioSDK/trinityaudio-ios-sdk/Integration-guide.md

     myPlayer.play()
 ```

-The TTS player supports autoplay if the `autoPlay` property of `TrinityAudioProtocol` is set to `true`.
-The autoplay properties must be set before calling the `render()` method for autoplay to work.
-When enabled, the player will autoplay when it is ready to play.

 The trinity player offers multiple other APIs and to interact with it.
 This can be done by invoking the JS player API methods.